sabegg2/credit-risk-classification/README.md

 ## Overview of the Analysis

+In this section, describe the analysis you completed for the machine learning models used in this Challenge.
+This might include:

+* Explain the purpose of the analysis.
+* Explain what financial information the data was on, and what you needed to predict.
+* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+* Describe the stages of the machine learning process you went through as part of this analysis.
+* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

+## Results

+Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

+* Machine Learning Model 1:
+    * Description of Model 1 Accuracy, Precision, and Recall scores.

+## Summary

+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+For example:

+* Which one seems to perform best?
+How do you know it performs best?
+* Does performance depend on the problem we are trying to solve?
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

+If you do not recommend any of the models, please justify your reasoning.

+## Overview of the Analysis

 0. The analysis is in [credit_risk_classification.ipynb](credit_risk_classification.ipynb)

 1. The data is in `lending_data.csv`, which contains `loan_size`, `interest_rate`, `borrower_income`, `debt_to_income`, `num_of_accounts`, `derogatory_marks`, `total_debt`, and `loan_status`.
 The `loan_status` column contains either 0 or 1, where 0 means that the loan is healthy, and 1 means that the loan is at a high risk of defaulting.
 The data was stored the data in a dataframe.
 A screenshot of the first five rows of the dataframe is shown below.